huahaiy/talks/conj2018/PITCHME.md

  "I see, you are here to "
  (exec-topic-func :extract-why-u-here)]
 ```
-- REP compiler can be called at runtime, so topics may even be generated on the fly
+- Topics may even be generated on the fly

 ---

 ### Automatic Dialog Management

-- REP is a declarative language where system controls the flow
+- REP is a declarative language
-- Topics are pushed around as data
+- System push topics around as data
   - Agenda queue
   - Ad-lib queue
   - Exception queue